-LMDC delivered and mailed copies of the initial Partial Action Plan and the first, fifth and sixth amendments in English, Spanish, and Chinese to more than 90 community, residential, civic and cultural organizations throughout Lower Manhattan, including Community Board 1, 2 and 3, several tenants' associations and public libraries.
-In addition, LMDC sent electronic notices of the initial and amended Partial Action Plans in three languages to elected officials, LMDC's Advisory Council members, and over 140 Lower Manhattan civic, community and cultural organizations.
+LMDC delivered and mailed copies of the initial Partial Action Plan and the first, fifth, sixth and ninth amendments in English, Spanish, and Chinese to more than 60 community, residential, civic and cultural organizations throughout Lower Manhattan, including Community Board 1, 2 and 3, several tenants' associations and public libraries.
+In addition, LMDC sent electronic notices of the initial and amended Partial Action Plans in three languages to elected officials and others.